-Expert panels will introduce the debate on each topic in a synthesized manner, on the basis of available preparatory documents.
+To do so, expert panels were asked to introduce the debate on each topic in a synthesized manner, on the basis of available preparatory documents.

 Session 1: Nature and scope of cultural rights within the human rights system

-This session is designed to address the definition of cultural rights, on the basis of existing normative instruments, and to identify issues raised by the recognition of cultural rights as an integral part of the body of universal, indivisible and interdependent human rights.
-The following questions could be raised: which rights can be classified as “cultural”, and on the basis of which criteria?
-What is the nature and commonality of cultural rights?
-Which provisions of existing international instruments can be invoked for the purpose of cultural rights?
-How do the individual and collective dimensions of cultural rights link up together?
+- issues raised by the recognition of cultural rights as an integral part of the body of universal, indivisible and interdependent human rights; how do the individual and collective dimensions of cultural rights link up together?
 How to ensure the full integration of cultural rights within the human rights system?
 What constitute possible limitations to cultural rights?

 Session 2: Relationship between cultural rights and cultural diversity

-This session is designed to explore the existing relationship between cultural rights and cultural diversity.
-The following questions could be raised: do cultural diversity and cultural rights protect each other and if so, in which circumstances?
+This session explored the existing relationship between cultural rights and cultural diversity; do cultural diversity and cultural rights protect each other and if so, in which circumstances?
 What is the positive or negative impact of the globalization of exchanges and information on cultural rights; what are the main concerns in this regard?
 How to respond to these challenges from the perspective of cultural rights?
 How best can policies integrate cultural rights bearing in mind the diversity of cultural identities?

 Session 3: Cultural rights, development and participation

 - issues of participation and exclusions of individuals and communities in cultural development; what are the major concerns arising from the impact of development processes on the enjoyment of cultural rights?
 What are the diverse forms of violence and exclusion in the enjoyment of cultural rights?
 In particular, how do the relationships between women, family and communities interface with participation in cultural life?